spotinst/help/src/docs/ocean/features/auto-update-process-gke.md

 ## Manually trigger the Auto-Update Process

-The auto-update process described above occurs every 30 minutes.
-If you do not want to wait that long, you can use the API to trigger an auto-update process manually.
+The auto-update process described above occurs every 30 minutes (by default).
+If you do not want to wait, use the [Reimport Cluster](https://docs.spot.io/api/#operation/reImportGke) in the Spot API to trigger the auto-update process manually.

+Example:

+1. Make a change in the GKE configuration.
+2. Manually trigger the auto-update process.
+3. Manually trigger a roll.

-For example, if you make a change in the GKE configuration, you could trigger the auto-update process, trigger a roll, and see your changes right away in the relevant Ocean cluster or VNG configurations.
+You will immediately see your changes in the relevant Ocean cluster or Virtual Node Group configurations.

-To manually trigger the auto-update process, use the [Reimport Cluster](https://docs.spot.io/api/#operation/reImportGke) API.